Jas-0528/ACIT2911-Project/README.md

 5. **Start Playing:** Hit the 'Play' button to begin the trivia game.

-If you wish to __save your progress__ create an account by clicking on 'Sign In' and entering your credentials.

 Let the trivia fun begin!
+<h6>Create an account by clicking on 'Sign In' and entering your credentials. </h6>

->Questions were taken from the API link (https://opentdb.com/api_config.php)
+>Questions were taken from Open Trivia DB API (https://opentdb.com/api_config.php)